blntrsz/blntrsz.blog/src/pages/posts/the-hypebeast-stack.md

 Prisma is the right abstraction for an ORM.
 It is and essential tool for SQL handling inside TypeScript.

 [Configure Prisma and PlanetScale for Next.js](./configure-prisma-and-planetscape-for-next-js)

+And we are ready to build the next unicorn!